 Use direct observation of operations, discussions with relevant plant staff, and a sample review of applicable documentation to:

-Determine whether corrective actions commensurate with the significance of the issue have been identified and by the licensee.
+Determine whether corrective actions commensurate with the significance of the issue have been identified and documented by the licensee.
 Review a sample of issues to determine whether the licensee has appropriately classified the issue.

 Review a sample of safety-significant issues that involved emergency preparedness, if available, to determine whether the licensee has taken appropriate short- and long-term corrective actions.
 At a minimum, drills and exercises, including biennial exercise; unusual incidents, and emergency activations are often a source of condition reports.